HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 If you've uploaded the dashboard found at falconexe's forum page, then you should be close to finished.
 You can close the configuration screen, and go to your dashboard.
 You will need to set the variables at the top of your dashboard to match the information related to your setup.

-Since there are a few final things you can do (like add in a location api to visualize where plex streams originate), I highly recommend checking final configs with the official setup instructions found in the Unraid Forums: https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/ as I just wanted to get you up and running with docker-compose.
+Since there are a few final things you can do (like add in a location api to visualize where plex streams originate), I highly recommend checking final configs with the official setup instructions found in the Unraid Forums as I just wanted to get you up and running with docker-compose

+With the removal of the original forum post, you can view those instructions here on Internet Archive's WayBackMachine: https://web.archive.org/web/20220616040234/https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/